Dan Howdle | May 3rd, 2022

 Most of us do a lot more downloading than uploading, meaning we’re more concerned with the download speeds advertised by broadband providers than the upload speeds.

-Superfast 1, has an average upload speed of 10Mbps compared to the 20Mbps upload speed of their Superfast 2 deal.
-If you copy a lot of information from your device to the internet or other devices, it’s probably worth making the upgrade and investing in Superfast 2.
+Superfast 1 has an average upload speed of 9Mbps compared to the 18Mbps upload speed of their Superfast 2 and Superfast 100 deals.
+If you copy a lot of information from your device to the internet or other devices, it’s probably worth making the upgrade and investing in Superfast 2 or Superfast 100.
+If your upload data usage is exceptionally high, it might be worth considering the Ultrafast 200 with upload speeds up to 27Mbps.

 Vodafone offers combined broadband and landline phone deals, where you can bundle together the two services in one.
 As you’d expect with a mobile provider, the brand also offers combined broadband and mobile phone contracts.
 You can even save some cash and make life super-easy by getting the three services together.

-If you want to add a TV package to your broadband deal, Vodafone offers an Apple TV with some of their deals.
-With an Apple TV, you can watch Freeview channels, stream movies, TV shows and much more from the likes of Amazon Prime, Netflix, BBC iPlayer and, of course, Apple.
+If you want to add a TV package to your broadband deal, Vodafone offers a free 3-month subscription to Apple TV 4K with their Pro Xtra deals.
+With Apple TV, you can watch Freeview channels, stream movies, TV shows and much more from free streaming apps like BBC iPlayer, TV Hub, All 4 and more.
+You can also use Apple TV to access your other subscription streaming services like Amazon Prime Video, Netflix, and of course, content from Apple.

 Vodafone’s latest router is twice as fast as its predecessor, able to support up to 50 devices.
 Customers with the Vodafone Pro plan will receive a Super Wifi booster that acts as an extender to ensure you receive a good wifi signal throughout your property.
 In addition, Pro customers will get 4G Broadband Back-Up that automatically switches your connection to the Vodafone mobile network if your cabled connection goes down for any reason.